chandywerks/Enterasys-NetSight/README.md

 	make test
 	sudo make install

-If make test fails you are probably missing SOAP::Lite or one of SOAP::Lite's dependencies.
+If make test fails you are probably missing SOAP::Lite or some other dependency.

-Alternatively you can have cpan minus install the package and satisfy all dependencies for you like so,

-	cpanm Enterasys-NetSight-#.##.tar.gz

 ### BUILDING PACKAGE FROM GIT

-If you wish the build a package from the git repository you need the Dist::Zilla application and git.
+If you wish the build a package from the git repository you will need git and the Dist::Zilla application along with the PodWeaver plugin.

 To build a package from git: